DavideAlidosi/May9/ReadMe.txt

-May9 Pro 3.2 - A new user experience for Autodesk Maya 2018
+May9 Pro 3.2 - A new user experience for Autodesk Maya 2017 and 2018

 General info